deepaktho/first_project/README.md

 # first_project
-This is my project on GitHub
+This is my first project on GitHub